 3. Preserving Business Logic

 Business rule extraction tools identify logic embedded in legacy code automatically.
 Automated analysis discovers calculations, validations, and workflows hidden in COBOL programs.
-Additionally, these tools convert legacy logic into modern formats without manual rewriting.
+These tools convert legacy logic into modern formats without manual rewriting.
 This preservation maintains proven business processes while reducing migration effort substantially.

 4. Automation as Consistency Enabler

 Standardized automation ensures identical approaches across all migration workstreams.
 Manual teams introduce variations based on individual preferences.
-Additionally, automated processes execute identically every time eliminating human inconsistency.
+Automated processes execute identically every time eliminating human inconsistency.
 Quality standards apply uniformly rather than varying by team.
-Furthermore, repeatable automation enables continuous improvement—lessons learned enhance future migrations automatically.
+Furthermore, repeatable automation enables continuous improvement – lessons learned enhance future migrations automatically.

 5. Accelerating Time-to-Value

 Migration accelerators compress timelines from years to months through pre-built templates and reusable components.
 Organizations don’t rebuild common patterns repeatedly.
-Additionally, accelerators include proven transformation logic for typical legacy scenarios.
+Accelerators include proven transformation logic for typical legacy scenarios.
 Quick wins early in projects build stakeholder confidence.
 Furthermore, faster migrations reduce business disruption and opportunity costs significantly.

 Managing Business Continuity During Legacy Migration